nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Chesse Inventory Management (CHIM) is a desktop app for managing the contacts, inventory, and orders of a home-based cheese making business.
+Cheese Inventory Management (CHIM) is a desktop app for managing the contacts, inventory, and orders of a home-based cheese making business.

 The app is optimized for use via a Command Line Interface (CLI) while still having the